 Outer Light Brewing Company of Groton, CT Brews Workin’ Vets NEIPA

 “Watching how a community can come together and make a difference in the lives of an injured serviceman is why we started WVFV in 2008.
-Outer Light Brewing Company as well as the local restaurants and Levine Distributing are going above and beyond with this beer collaboration.
-I can’t wait to enjoy a cold one!” said John Niekrash, who co-founded the charity with the gift of his commercial fishing vessel to an injured Marine.
+We are grateful to Outer Light Brewing Company as well as Friar Tuck’s in Mystic and Levine Distributing for collaboration,” said John Niekrash, who co-founded the charity with the gift of his commercial fishing vessel to an injured Marine.

 Tom Drejer, Owner of OLBC (http://www.outerlightbrewing.com/) noted, “Our community and our veterans are extremely important to us.
 We are beyond proud to take this opportunity to collaborate with Work Vessels for Vets and support our injured service men and women.
-We hope this beer can help bring attention to both our veterans and all the wonderful work this charity does to support them.”
+We hope this donation will help bring attention to both our veterans and all the wonderful work this charity does to support them.”